 The Elks National Foundation Committee promotes the national programs to Local Elk Lodges, encouraging them to participate and support the efforts of the foundation to provide programs that benefit Local Lodge communities.
 The committee also actively encourages individual members to contribute to the foundation.

-Duties & Responsibilities
+Duties & Responsibilities.

-Attend all State Association Meetings
+Attend all State Association Meetings.

 Prepare and Present a Report on activities of the State Committee since the last meeting and present a written report to the State Secretary.